dannotes/bookofdaniel/content/posts/How-My-15-Month-Old-Baby-Helped-Me-Pass-the-CKA-Exam.md

 - **Practice Test**
     - [Certified Kubernetes Administrator – Full Mock Exam Series](https://learn.kodekloud.com/user/courses/ultimate-certified-kubernetes-administrator-cka-mock-exam-series)
-    - You get two free sessions when you buy the exam.
+    - [Killer.sh](https://killer.sh/) - You get two free sessions when you buy the exam.
 Each session is valid for 36 hours.
 I used one two weeks before the exam and the other one the day before.
-[Link to Killer.sh](https://killer.sh/)
     - [KillerCoda](https://killercoda.com/)

 - **YouTube videos**